MicrosoftDocs/Viva/Viva/glint/people-page.md

 For each employee, the following information is visible:

-- Employee Name - Editable by admin by selecting the pencil symbol.
+- Employee Name: Editable by admin by selecting the pencil symbol.
-- Email Address - Editable by admin by selecting the pencil symbol.
+- Email Address: Editable by admin by selecting the pencil symbol.
-- Employee ID - Not editable.
+- Employee ID: Not editable.
-- Manager Hierarchy - The organization’s highest-ranking employee (generally the CEO) is listed first.
+- Manager Hierarchy: The organization’s highest-ranking employee (generally the CEO) is listed first.
 The hierarchy progresses downward, following the organizational chart flow, ending with the employee’s immediate manager.
 Not editable.
-- Login Access - Determines if a user has login access.
+- Login Access: Determines if a user has login access.
 Not editable.
-- User Role(s) - Determines what data and people for whom this user has visibility.
+- User Role(s): Determines what data and people for whom this user has visibility.
 Editable by selecting the pencil symbol.
-- Attributes and hierarchies (aside from the primary hierarchy, usually Manager) - as defined in your organization’s latest Employee Data File.
+- Attributes and hierarchies (aside from the primary hierarchy, usually Manager): As defined in your organization’s latest Employee Data File.
 The Attributes section of an individual’s People page will always include required attributes (i.e., Employee ID, birthdate, hire date) and then customized attributes, as defined in Employee Data File.

 For employees with User Roles in addition to Active Employee, the following editable information will also appear:

-- Focus Area Access - Defines which people's data this user will see in Focus Area reports.
+- Focus Area Access: Defines which people's data this user will see in Focus Area reports.
 Editable by selecting the pencil symbol.
-- Survey Access - Defines which people's data this user can see in selected survey programs.
+- Survey Access: Defines which people's data this user can see in selected survey programs.
 Editable by selecting the pencil symbol.

 ## Use the Login As function

-The Login As functionality allows you to open your Glint program as if you were another employee.
+The Login As functionality allows you to open your Viva Glint program as if you were another employee.
 This functionality is helpful when wanting to view another User Role’s dashboard - typically a manager - and allows you to import their attributes information.

-To log in as another person:
+**To log in as another person**:

 1. Locate the person you want to log in as and open their page by hovering over and selecting the name.

 1. Select  **Login As**.

-1. The dashboard indicates “You're logged in as *other person name*.
+1. The dashboard indicates “You're logged in as `<other person name>`.

 To return to your own account, select  **Return to your account**.